NIEM/NIEM.github.io/site/sitemap/index.md

 ## Sections

-The sitemap below shows the cards on the home page and their immediate sub-sections.
+These are the major sections of this website.
 Expand each sub-section to see the pages within.

 {% assign prev_url = "" %}
 {% assign prev_len = 0 %}